Meet our Board of Trustees

 Stephen is a born and bred Rochdalian.
 Until he retired he was a consultant town planner: having previously been Rochdale Council’s Director of Town Planning and Development Services.
 He is a volunteer at Springhill Hospice.
 His particular interests relate to the future development and maintenance of the college campus and buildings.
 Stephen’s other interests include skiing, rugby (both league and union) and travelling.

-Jock is currently employed by Manchester City Council where he is the Strategic Lead Commissioner for Children and Mental Health.
-He also has a responsibility for locality commissioning for the north part of the city.
+Jock recently retired from Manchester City Council where he was the Strategic Lead Commissioner for Children and Mental Health services.
+He is currently supporting local authorities in looking at innovative ways of funding preventative approaches to achieving a social impact for vulnerable citizens.
 He has a background in post 16 funding which has proved very useful in his role as a Governor at Rochdale Sixth Form College.
 Jock has lived in Rochdale for well over 30 years and has a deep commitment to ensuring that young people in the Borough have the best possible options to support their progress towards higher education and employment.
 He uses his spare time to visit his children and grandchildren, to garden with his wife and to ride his bike around the beautiful moorland landscape which sits so close to the town.

 Kitsa is a practising Solicitor and has been a partner in a large legal firm in Rochdale since 1985.
 She specialises in property work.
 For many years Kitsa was a Non-Executive Director of two National Health Trusts, and she is now a Trustee of Springhill Hospice and on the steering committee for the town’s annual Business Awards.
 She lives locally and enjoys working with people with other backgrounds and experiences to her own.
 In her spare time Kitsa enjoys travelling (anywhere), skiing (badly), live music of any kind (except jazz), and a good night out.